billk-FM/HEC-Commander/RAS-Commander/Atlas_14_Variance/README.md

 2. [Atlas14_2_Post-Process_Statistics_by_Polygon.ipynb](Atlas14_2_Post-Process_Statistics_by_Polygon.ipynb): Processes downloaded grids and calculates statistics for defined watershed polygons.
 3. [Atlas14_3_Variance_and_Data_Analysis.ipynb](Atlas14_3_Variance_and_Data_Analysis.ipynb): Performs further analysis and visualization of the processed data.

+## Limitation

+The scripts only work with multi-state datasets.
+This was due to the fact that this tool was originally designed for Region 4 of the Louisiana Watershed Initiative, which spans multiple states.
+In fact, all but 2 of the LWI Regions have inflows from out of state.
+However, for study areas that are only contained within one state, the script can still be utilized as long as an adjacent state is specified.
+The additional data will simply be ignored as it is not within the study area.
+Alternately, manually editing of the notebooks can be performed skip the steps to combine the ASC grids and redirect data analysis to use the correct state grids.

+Additionally, the script does not analyze the upper and lower bound datasets available from NOAA.
+Only the recommended mean values are analyzed.

 ## Setup and Usage

 ### 1. Atlas14_1_Download_NOAA_ASC_Grids_robust.ipynb